top of page

 “As an alum and a self-proclaimed superfan, I deeply understand the vital role SUNY Orange County Community College plays in supporting the workforce and shaping our future.
 I'm passionate about the evolving traditional and nontraditional pathways that provide access to education and opportunities for growth.
 Johnieanne stated.
 “Serving on the SUNY Orange Foundation board is an incredibly rewarding way for me to support the college's mission and contribute to the strength of our region.”

 Johnnieanne Hansen is an accomplished business and non-profit association leader.
-Currently serving as the Vice President of the Council of Industry of Southeastern New York, the manufacturers association of the Hudson Valley, she is at the forefront of driving institutional growth, enhancing member engagement and developing impactful workforce programs that address the critical skills gap in the manufacturing industry.
+Currently serving as the CEO of the Council of Industry of Southeastern New York, the manufacturers association of the Hudson Valley, she is at the forefront of driving institutional growth, enhancing member engagement and developing impactful workforce programs that address the critical skills gap in the manufacturing industry.
 Johnnieanne has been instrumental in launching initiatives such as the Manufacturing Intermediary Apprenticeship Program (MIAP) and the Manufacturing Career Hub, which connects job seekers with opportunities in manufacturing.
 Her commitment to building career pathways has led to successful partnerships with local high schools and community colleges, empowering the next generation of industry professionals.

 With a strong background in executive recruitment, training, and business development, Johnnieanne previously held leadership positions at Walden Savings Bank and Coldwell Banker Currier and Lazier, where she focused on executive relocation and corporate training.